 As a result of COVID and the lockdown restrictions, delivery of the Let’s Grow Adventure programme has to be adapted to a mix of facilitated on-line workshops while lockdown and social distancing restrictions are still in place and live workshops on the anticipation that lockdown restrictions will be eased in 2021.

+The Skye, Lochaber and Cairngorms on-line workshops have been delivered and its is anticipated that the final workshops will be held in venues later this year.
 Depending on the COVID restrictions timeline the approach for the delivery of the workshops will be:

 The One 2 One meetings will also support you develop your Business Improvement Plan.